 However, we would argue that James is showing that their faith is “dead” in the sense that it doesn’t have a life-giving effect on the believer or anyone else.
 The key to James’ argument is to see him as admonishing the believers toward good works, rather than threatening their salvation.
 According to James, a faith without action will lead to a dead faith.
 This is similar to the argument he already made in James 1:22-25.
 Our faith will not be bolstered if we don’t put it into practice.

 NT authors sometimes introduce a “literary foil” or objector to help make their point.
 Paul does this frequently throughout the book of Romans.
 Hodges writes, “Such alleged objectors were a common stock-in-trade for writers on morals in James’s day.”

-(1) The punctuation marks of our English translations are not in the Greek manuscript, but are the inferences of translators.
+(1) The punctuation marks of our English translations are not in the original Greek, but are the inferences of translators.

 (2) Different translations end the quotations marks at different places.
 NASB contains all of verse 18 as the quote of the objector, while most other translations (e.g. ESV, NIV, NRSV, NLT, NKJV, NET) only take the first sentence to be the quote of the objector.

 (3) There is a unity of thought in verses 18-19 that is best explained by a single voice from the objector.

 (4) James’ interjection in verse 20 seems to be the most natural ending to the objector, because he is directly replying to him (“But are you willing to recognize, you foolish fellow?”).
 We see a similar use of this diatribe format in Romans 9:19-20, 1 Cor.
 15:35-36, and the non-biblical book of 4 Maccabees 2:24-3:1.